-Your Moto Watch 100 can take SpO2 readings throughout the day and automatically tracks SpO2 while you sleep.
+Your Moto Watch 100 can take SpO2 (Oxygen saturation) readings throughout the day and automatically tracks SpO2 while you sleep.
 To take a SpO2 reading on your watch, follow these steps:

-- Swipe left or right from the watch face until you get to the SpO2 widget.
+Swipe left or right from the watch face until you find the SpO2 widget.
 It will tell you to make sure the strap is snug and then show the SpO2 icon during measurement.